Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us026/01.requirements-engineering/Readme.md

 # US008 - Assign one or more vehicles to an entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a FM, I want to list the vehicles needing the check-up.
+- As a GSM, I want to assign one or more vehicles to an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications